 Who doesn’t want millions of followers on Twitter?
 We all do.
 But this is only possible if we take the onus of connecting and engaging actively.

 Now it doesn’t imply that you start connecting with anyone.
-Follow those accounts that are pivotal to your niche.
+If you want to use Twitter for your business, follow the accounts that are pivotal to your niche.
 Furthermore, you can connect with your customers, friends, colleagues, competitors, relevant influencers, and those who provide you with exciting and valuable information.

 Eventually, they’ll start following you back.
 But this doesn’t end here.
 A community is more than a bunch of people following each other.
 You must engage with them as well.